 The person responsible (“Controller”) within the meaning of the GDPR is the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data.
 The Controller, within the meaning of the GDPR for the personal data processed by this web site, is Digital Education Holdings Limited, Villa Bighi, Chaplain‘s House, Triq il-Marina, Kalkara, KKR 1320, Malta, telephone +356 2169 5955, e-mail [email protected] (hereinafter “we”).

-DATA PROCESSING ACTIVITIES WHEN VISITING OUR WE
+DATA PROCESSING ACTIVITIES WHEN VISITING OUR WEBSITE

 When you visit our website, our server collects the following information from your device: browser type and version, operating system used, the previously visited web page, IP address, and time of the page view.